-- A. The first step was to define the searching string and the types of data bases. - B. The second step was the appraisal one, which incorporated the pre -defined by the author literature inclusion and exclusion, plus the specific quality assessment criteria. - C. The third step was the synthesis of the findings of the gathered literature.
+- A. The first step was to define the searching string and the types of data bases. - B. The second step was the appraisal one, which incorporated the pre-defined by the author literature inclusion and exclusion, plus the specific quality assessment criteria. - C. The third step was the synthesis of the findings of the gathered literature.
 (Mengist et al., 2020).

-Table IV Methodological Approach (SALSA Method) (Mengist et al., 2020).
 Table IV.
-Memouological Apploach (SALSA Method) (Mengist et al., 2020).
+Methodological Approach (SALSA Method) (Mengist et al., 2020).